-The following session line can now be appended to both the /etc/pam.d/passwordauth-local and the /etc/pam.d/system-auth-local files created and linked in the step above.
+The following session line can now be appended to both the -local versions of the files created and linked in the step above.

+'''

-session required pam\capability.so
+session required pam capability.so

+'''

 Note that users wanting to use VNC (Virtual Network Computing) must, in addition, append the session line listed above to the runuser-1 service.